 Hosted vs. Self-Hosted Blogs

-Blogs can be either hosted or self-hosted.
-A hosted blog is a good option for beginners and users will less technical knowledge.
+Blogs can be either hosted by a third-party service or self-hosted.
+A hosted blog is a good option for beginners and users with less technical knowledge.
 This type is also good for users who do not wish to manage the back-end technical aspects of the blog.
 The content of a hosted blog will live in a dedicated sub-domain within the blog hosting site’s own domain.

 Users who plan to self-host will need to rent a server, download blogging software, set up a database, and obtain a custom domain name.
 This approach grants users much more freedom for deep customization.
 However, it also requires coding skills and will be more work to set up and maintain.